lenhattan2313/winform-base/README.md

 - .NET 8 SDK or later
 - Visual Studio 2022 or Visual Studio Code with C# extension
-- Windows 10/11 (required for Windows Forms)
+- Windows 10/11 (required for WPF)

 ## 🏃‍♂️ Getting Started